Skip to main content

 • Pipe boot and skylight flashing inspection

-Pooler Permits Through the City Building & Zoning Department
+Pooler Permits Through City Building & Inspections

-• Final city inspection scheduled and documented
+• Final city inspection scheduled and documented when required

 • Permit copy provided for resale and insurance records